Foundation Diet and Health

 The complete ingredients of plums, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-Dangers - Intolerances - Side effects:
+Dangers - Intolerances - Side effects

-People with fructose intolerance should avoid plums or eat only a small amount of them.
+People with fructose intolerance should avoid plums or only eat a small amount of them.
 The fruit sugar (fructose) content is relatively high at 3.07 g/100g.
 1 If you are intolerant, plums can cause stomach pain, nausea, flatulence or diarrhea.

 People who are allergic to birch pollen or peaches can have an allergic reaction to plums.
 If it is a cross-reaction to the birch pollen fruit protein (birch fruit syndrome), you can eat cooked plums, as the allergen is not heat-stable.
 However, if you are intolerant to peaches and plums, a heat-stable protein is responsible.
 Cooking the fruit does not alleviate the symptoms.
 In addition, they are usually more severe than with a birch pollen fruit allergy.
 13

-Growing in the garden or as a potted plant:
+Growing in the garden or as a potted plant

 If you buy a young tree, you should choose a grafted fruit tree, consisting of a rootstock (rooter) and a noble variety.
 A self-fertile variety is suitable.
 It is best to plant the young tree in autumn (October and November), alternatively March and April are also possible.
 A moist, humus- and nutrient-rich garden soil is important.
 A pH value between 6 and 7 is ideal.
 The location should be sunny and as sheltered from the wind as possible.
 In the first few years, the tree should be watered regularly, as the roots do not reach deep enough into the soil and therefore cannot absorb enough water.
 Annual fertilization with compost and pruning promotes growth and yield.
 10